imyp/hmmlogo/README.md

 # Introduction

-[Pfam](https://pfam.xfam.org/) is a database stores information about conserved protein domains and protein families.
-Protein families are modelled using pHMMs, because such models hold information about conservation and variability within family members.
+[Pfam](https://pfam.xfam.org/) is a database that stores information about conserved protein domains and protein families.
+Protein families are modelled using pHMMs, because such models hold information about conservation and variability within family members (including probabilities for insertions and deletions).
 HMM logos are used to easily visualize and identify trends in pHMMs.